Anedjib

-Anedjib, more correctly Adjib and also known as Hor-Anedjib, Hor-Adjib and Enezib, is the Horus name of an early Egyptian king who ruled during the 1st Dynasty.
+Anedjib, more correctly Adjib and also known as Hor-Anedjib, Hor-Adjib, Anezib and Azib, is the Horus name of an early Egyptian king who ruled during the 1st Dynasty.

 The Egyptian historian Manetho named him "Miebîdós" and credited him with a reign of 26 years, whilst the Royal Canon of Turin credited him with an implausible reign of 74 years.
 Egyptologists and historians now consider both records to be exaggerations and generally credit Adjib with a reign of 8–10 years.

 Name sources

 Adjib is well attested in archaeological records.
 His name appears in inscriptions on vessels made of schist, alabaster, breccia and marble.
 His name is also preserved on ivory tags and earthen jar seals.
 Objects bearing Adjib's name and titles come from Abydos and Sakkara.

-Identity
+Family

 Adjib's family has only partially been investigated.
 His parents are unknown, but it is thought that his predecessor, king Den, may have been his father.
 Adjib was possibly married to a woman named Betrest.
 On the Palermo Stone she is described as the mother of Adjib's successor, king Semerkhet.
 Definite evidence for that view has not yet been found.
 It would be expected that Adjib had sons and daughters, but their names have not been preserved in the historical record.
 A candidate for being a possible member of his family line is Semerkhet.